s-nlp/AdaRAGUE/README.md

 📃 <a href="https://arxiv.org/abs/2501.12835" target="_self">Paper</a> • 🤗 <a href="/data/" target="_self">Dataset</a>
 </p>

-This repository contains all code to reproduce [Adaptive Retrieval without Self-Knowledge?
+This repository contains all code to reproduce [ACL 2025] paper [Adaptive Retrieval without Self-Knowledge?
 Bringing Uncertainty Back Home](https://arxiv.org/abs/2501.12835) results and use needed method for your purposes.
 Repo has a following structure:

 ```plain
 data/ # all train and test dataset